-FNR'S CLOSING ARGUMENT BRIEF Page 14 • Exhibit 20 - Howard: we were putting together in one location the information that's available to us in GIS and that is available publicly to be able to convey that yes that data is available generically speaking here's how it looks across the city wide so the key in the lower left has a legend for the what all the colored dots mean but basically all of the black dots are city of Seattle inventory properties and then the different lines are the individually listed properties national register listed properties.
-So what our intent was on this was to basically compare that and the richness of that data spread with the exhibits 3.5.2 and 3.5.3 in the FEIS to show there's a lot of data that's missing that is really important for the analysis. . . . . it's all built in GIS so you can zoom in on down to the individual parcel you could even go within a parcel but it's yeah the level of detail that's there is highly detailed.
+Exhibit 20 - Howard: we were putting together in one location the information that's available to us in GIS and that is available publicly to be able to convey that, yes, the data is available.
+Generically speaking here's how it looks across the citywide.
+So the key in the lower left has a legend for the -- what all the colored dots mean.
+But basically all of the black dots are City of Seattle inventory properties, and then the different lines are the individually listed properties, National Register listed properties.
+So what our intent was on this was to basically compare that and the richness of that data spread with the exhibits 3.5.2 and 3.5.3, and the FEIS to show there's a lot of data that's missing that is really important for -- for the analysis. [....]
+It's all built in GIS so you can zoom in on down to the individual parcel.
+You could even go within a parcel.
+But it's -- it's -- yeah the level of detail that's there is - it's highly detailed.
+Hearing Day 1, Spencer Howard, pp. 252-253.